-I have grown up seeing movies woven around this theme – Warsaw Story, The Pianist, Schindler’s List, Odessa file, The Boy in the Striped Pajamas and many more.
+I have grown up seeing movies woven around this theme – Warsaw Story, The Pianist, Schindler’s List, Odessa file, The Boy in the Striped Pajamas and more.
 I have read about the Holocaust extensively, both in magazines as well as in novels.
 As a photographer, I have also been through thousands of images of the Holocaust and its sites.
 As a result, somewhere deep down, I had a desire to document the worst affected WW-II holocaust site through the haunting photographs of Auschwitz Memorial Camp.

 Last month, this desire was finally fulfilled.
 I visited Poland on a photography trip and besides visiting Warsaw and Krakow, I specially made time to visit Auschwitz.
 Unlike my other photo-trips, this time I stayed away from any preparation or specific study, as I wanted my psyche to confront an unprejudiced experience.
 It is almost like not reading the review of an eagerly awaited movie because of fear that the review might expose the plot.

 My Journey to Auschwitz to Click Haunting Photographs of Auschwitz Memorial Camp

 I drove from Krakow to Auschwitz, a neat little town with a population of just over 40,000.
 I chose a country road and avoided the Expressway.
 The distance of about 65 kilometres gave me more than a glimpse of the Polish countryside, which was as beautiful as in most of Europe.